wznpratama/My-TiX/README.md

 # wizanpratama98-Gmail.com
-MyTiX
-An Travel ticket project on android as client side and web as admin side
+MyTiX is an Travel ticket project on android as client side and web as admin side